 The campground is situated on the banks of Strom Thurmond Lake, which flows into the Savannah River on the South Carolina side of the SC/GA border and is under two hours from Greenville.
 New owners bought the property last year and have worked hard to transform it into a relaxing and fun destination for all visitors.

 The campsites are huge.
-We fit a six-person and an eight-person tent in our site and they are spaced out far enough that feels pretty private.
-We stayed in the tent-only part of the campground, which juts out into the river, and hardly heard our neighbors down the road.
+We’ve camped here twice so far and in both sites, we fit a six-person and an eight-person tent in our site and they are spaced out far enough that feels pretty private.
+Our first time, we stayed in the tent-only part of the campground, which juts out into the river, and hardly heard our neighbors down the road.
 This isn’t to say you won’t see and hear your neighbors but the secluded feeling is just really nice and private.
+Our second time, we camped further into the campground at a different site and still couldn’t even hear our neighbors.

 Hester’s Bottoms has a private dock for guests to put their boats in the water or, as we used it, to jump into the lake!
 Guests can put their boats into the lake and park right at the dock, which is a nice amenity for those who need it.

 There is an awesome general store at the campground, which sells everything from fishing gear and pool toys to hamburger meat, hot dogs, bacon, eggs, cheese, and wine and beer.
 The bathhouse is right next door, which is cleaned daily and has toilets and a shower.
 There are two other bathhouses throughout the campground.
-Also, if you need WiFi, I was able to connect to the WiFi at the general store but nowhere else.
+Also, if you need WiFi, I was able to connect to the WiFi at the general store and at the tent/RV site we stayed at but not at the tent-only site.
 The website does say that all RV sites have WiFi so you should be fine if you choose one of those sites and need WiFi access.

 Check-in and check-out is totally contactless.
 All you do is pull into your site and set up your stuff.
 A bag with a map and parking passes (you get two for each site) is hanging on the pole that has the number of your site listed.
 Super easy.